 to the BIG-IP® system.
 Configure the source and destination

 setting, during forwarding mode only.
 In the relay mode, the client does not have an IP

 address and the DHCP provides the client with an IP address.

 The system will create a virtual server using the address or network you

 For the Service Port setting, type or select the service port

 for the virtual server.

-- For the VLANs and Tunnels setting, move the VLANs and
+on.
+Then, for the VLANs and Tunnels setting, move the

 In the Policy Provisioning area, select enforcement policies to apply to the

 For Global Policy, move policies to apply to all subscribers